 The back-lit liquid crystal display (LCD) is a QVGA pixel display.
-Characters used to help operate the scan tool are:
+Display icons used to help operate the scan tool are:

-- Indicates additional information is available by scrolling down. - Indicates additional information is available by scrolling up. - Rd\Er Indicates the READ and hot keys are - ✓ Indicates data is available for items on the Review Data Menu. - Indicates graphical viewing of data items is available in View Data.
+- √ Indicates information is available for an item or multiple items. - Indicates additional information is available by scrolling up. - Indicates additional information is available by scrolling down. - Indicates internal batteries need replacing or are not installed. - Indicates connect is active. - Indicates graphical viewing of data items is available in View Data. - Indicates the key is active.